Nutaku

-Nutaku is an adult gaming platform with primarily hentai games.
-Located in Canada, Nutaku offers games with mature content.
+Nutaku is a Canadian adult gaming platform owned by Aylo with primarily hentai games.
+Located in Montreal, Quebec, Nutaku offers games with mature content.
 The platform focuses on browser, downloadable and mobile games, offering microtransactions and purchasable options.
 As of early 2020, Nutaku had 50 million registered users.

-Nutaku offers a large pool of 450+ free-to-play and paid titles of various genres, including action-adventure, massively multiplayer online game, real-time strategy, tower defense, dating sim, clicker, collectible card game, puzzle, turn-based strategy (TBS), strategy, visual novels, kinetic novels, and virtual reality.
+Nutaku offers a pool of 500+ free-to-play and paid titles of various genres, including action-adventure, massively multiplayer online game, real-time strategy, tower defense, dating sim, clicker, collectible card game, puzzle, turn-based strategy, strategy, visual novels, kinetic novels, and virtual reality.

 History

 In December 2014, DMM partnered with Nutaku with the objective of marketing and publishing games to the western market.
 Nutaku is currently the sole distributor of DMM games outside Japan.